 Consumers who use cash advances appreciate the simplicity of them, as well as the short-term aspect that allows you to receive a sizable loan that same day and able to pay your loan off by the time your next paycheck comes.

 These loans have a high approval rate and are generally the best option if your financial emergency can be completely covered by the loan amount.
-At the Cash Store, you can receive a cash advance up to $865 in Illinois and up to $600 in Michigan, pending loan approval.
 All you need to provide is a recent pay stub, a recent checking account statement, a valid government-issued ID, and possibly a personal check or debit card (depending on which state you live in).

 Installment loans are a more traditional type of loan that allows you to pay the amount back over time on a fixed schedule – usually bi-weekly.
 These have a limit of up to $5,000 depending on the state you live in and are better for unexpected financial burdens that you otherwise may not be able to afford, such as a car repair, home maintenance, or medical bill.